Everything You Need to Know About Owning Your Dream Holiday Home with Wood Leisure

 A: Yes we welcome dogs at all our holiday parks.
-Dogs should always be kept on a lead and pick up after them, there are dog bins located around the parks.
+We ask that dogs are kept on a lead and that you pick up after them; there are dog bins located around the parks.
 There are dog walks on all our parks.
-Alternatively there a lots of local walks just a short distant from the parks.
+Alternatively, there are lots of local walks just a short distance from the parks.

 Q: Is there fishing on your holiday parks?

-A: You can fish free of charge, catch and release, at our Corriefodly and Campsie Glen Holiday Parks.
+A: You can fish free of charge, catch and release, at our Corriefodly, Campsie Glen & Callander Woods parks.

 Q: Is there a good TV reception?